 Excerpts from our Wexler Oral History Project Interviews with Yidstock 2017 Performers and Presenters

 Since we began recording oral histories in 2010 we’ve been lucky enough to interview many well-known and emerging performers.
-As we’re gearing up for Yidstock: The Festival of New Yiddish Music we thought it would be fun to share a selection of excerpts from many of the performers and presenters who will be at the Yiddish Book Center July 13-16, 2017 as part of Yidstock.
+As the summer rolls around, we thought it would be fun to share a selection of excerpts from many of the performers and presenters who have been at past Yidstocks and many who will grace the stage again at future Yidstocks.

-Frank London, trumpeter-composer, a founding member of the Klezmatics known as the mystical high priest of New Wave avant-klez jazz, recalls that he “hated Jewish music” when he first heard it.
+Frank London, a trumpeter-composer and founding member of the Klezmatics known as the 'mystical high priest of New Wave avant-klez jazz,' recalls that he “hated Jewish music” when he first heard it.
 Hear why:

 Recognized as one the champions of the klezmer revival, Hankus Netsky has had an outsized impact on the Jewish music world as an ethnomusicologist, multi-instrumentalist, composer, and band leader.
 How did his journey with Jewish music start?
 In a Philadelphia attic with his Uncle Sam:

 Lorin Sklamberg, world-renowned Yiddish vocalist, tells the story behind the founding of what is likely the world’s most famous klezmer band:

 Debra Caplan started her journey with Yiddish as a work-study student at the Yiddish Book Center.
 Now, she's a leading scholar in the field of Yiddish theater.
 Learn about the fascinating Yiddish performing group, the Vilna Troupe:

 Clarinetist Michael Winograd has a hand in many of the most exciting Jewish music projects around.
 Hear his reflections on one of his favorite aspects of the klezmer scene: